chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

 # Bulk Subfolder Clearlogo Creator From Fonts

 **Note:** This tool does not work on files (e.g. `.mp4`, `.mkv`) — it works on **subfolders**.
 It scans each subfolder of your chosen library paths and creates/replaces a `clearlogo.png` inside each one.
+*If you want different behavior — for example, targeting specific video files instead of subfolders — feel free to adjust the code to your needs.
+For a script this small, an AI tool can help you make those changes quickly.

 ## Purpose